 Onigiri Recipe (Japanese Rice Balls), Delicious & Easy to MakeKatachiware Japanese Style Tableware

-Onigiri Recipe (Japanese Rice Balls) is a healthy and delicious option for serving with bento lunches.
+Onigiri Recipe (Japanese Rice Balls) were originally served with Makunouchi Bento (Between-Act Bento).
+Patrons were served bite-sized rice balls with exotic fillings to keep them occupied between act intermissions, Today they are a healthy and delicious option for serving with bento lunch boxes.
 Onigiri, also known as omusubi consists of white rice shaped into triangular or cylindrical balls and covered in nori (seaweed).
 Several rice options are used including plain steamed rice, onigiri rice ball shapes, fried rice, Takikomigohan or Omurice and a variety of fillings are available.
 This recipe covers onigiri rice balls ingredients and preparation.

 Types of Rice & Fillings

 Onigiri rice balls are a trendy food item in Japan, and the rice most suited for its preparation is ‘Koshihikari’.
 Short-grained rice can be found in most Asian or Japanese grocery stores and supermarkets.
 There are many brands, the most popular in Australia is ‘Sun rice’.
 When cooked as per the instructions, Koshihikari rice is cohesive, it sticking together, which is perfect for preparing Onigiri balls.
 Fillings can include pickled ume (umeboshi), salted salmon, katsuobushi, kombu, tarako, mentaiko, takanazuke (pickled takana), or any other salty or sour ingredient is traditionally used as a natural preservative in an onigiri.

 - 2-3 sheets of dried nori seaweed

 - 4 cups of steamed Japanese sushi rice